vygr/ChrysaLisp/docs/Intro/INTRO.md

 link CLB-L1
 ```

-The link command is typed in at your ChrysaLisp TUI or Terminal.
-Notice that we
+The `link` command is typed in at your ChrysaLisp TUI or Terminal.
+Notice that
-run the hub_node's in the background.
+we run the `hub_node`'s in the background.